 Usually you can get it even better deals with UIA.
 I use this airline fairly often and they are ok, almost always on time and with good service.

-Also the airport in Kiev is fine for transfer, everything is rather smooth, prices are affordable and the free wifi keeps you entertained when waiting for your flight.
+Also the airport in Kyiv is fine for transfer, everything is rather smooth, prices are affordable and the free wifi keeps you entertained when waiting for your flight.

 Egypt visa on arrival at Cairo airport